The Hotel Marblehead – An historic boutique hotel north of Boston

 Delightfully, the free Wi-Fi worked very well, and over breakfast, I was able to make quick work of emails, some story research, and upload some photos.
 The desk staff was also super helpful, eager to be sure my stay in Marblehead was most enjoyable.
 I especially loved the freshly baked chocolate chip cookies in the late afternoon while I sat and edited photos taken during the day.
 Although I’m pretty sure I ate more than my fair share, the staff offered to bake more!

-From Hotel Marblehead, it is an easy walk (if you like walking) or a short drive (if you like trying to find places to park, which is not always easy) into Marblehead to eat, drink, shop or wander around historic landmarks, parks and beaches.
+From Hotel Marblehead, it is an easy walk (if you like walking) or a short drive (if you like trying to find places to park, which is not always easy) into town to find things to do in Marblehead — to eat, drink, shop or wander around historic landmarks, parks and beaches.
 I never tried the bikes the hotel supplies for free, but they looked to be in very good shape and yet another great way to get around town.